project-gauntlet/website/docs/api-reference/entrypoint-types/inline-view.md

 :::

-[//]: # (notes: although it can be made highly dynamic with React, more static content should be prefered)
+TODO although it can be made dynamic with React, more static content should be preferred